 - A Writer’s Reference has extremely complete guidance for all three formats—but be certain you are in the right section.
 The three are not interchangeable.

-3. Some high school myths to forget
+3. Some myths to forget

 - No, it is not OK to use APA in-text citation format with an MLA Works Cited page.